formicidae-tracker/libarke/specs/specs.md

 ### Network Layer

-The network consits of an host, usually a desktop computer running Linux, and a set of nodes.
-The host listen and acknowledge any message on the CAN bus.
+The network consits of a host, usually a desktop computer, running Linux and a set of nodes (here: AVR microcontrollers).
+The host acknowledges any message on the CAN bus.
 Each node has an unique 9 bit identifier.
-Each physical node is configured to respond to a certain set of CAN identifier alone on the bus, i.e. for any message identifier, only one single node should listen that type of message.
+Each physical node is configured to respond to a certain set of CAN identifier (IDT) alone on the bus, i.e. for any message identifier, only one single node should listen that type of message.

-The CAN base identifier 11 bit are subdivided as follow to specify any message on the bus:
+The 11 bits of the CAN base identifier are subdivided as follows to specify any message on the bus:

 <table>